DavidSantos93/pomodoro-app/README.md

-# pomodoro-app
+# pomodoro-UI
-A simple pomodoro technique app created with python and tkinter
+A simple pomodoro technique UI created with python and tkinter